bilment/adv-dealership-project/README.md

 - As a user, I want to search vehicle by type (car, truck, SUV, van) so that I can find cars that match.
 - As a user, I want to add the new cars to the inventory so that I can manage the inventory.
 - As a user, I want to remove cars from the inventory so that I can manage the inventory.
+- As a programmer, I want to collect basic sales information from the user so that I can determine the prices of the vehicles.
+- As a user, I want to add the vehicle information to the contract so that I can find it later on the list.
+- As a programmer, I want to ask to the user if it is for a sale or lease so that I can determine the action and the list.

 ## Setup